mypappa/MDEF/docs/reflections/term2/prototyping for design/prototyping for design.md

 There are countless ways to describe a croissant in a parametric way. more abstract, interpretative, more literally, more scientifically.
 Even if one chooses the mathematical way, there are still plenty of different principles to follow.
 This time I chose to try and follow the 'scientific' / 'mathematical' way, because it seemed quite paradoxical and therefore very interesting·

 how can a totally abstract, non-constant, 'shapeless' shape fit into the strict rules of maths?
+..seemed like a good opportunity to awaken my 'once upon a time' mathematical knowledge..

-with my average background in maths, which has been left untouched since high school, I definitely needed some backup to dust off my memory and take it even further.
-The following result was in collaboration with my brother Giannis, a nerdy high tech engineer who loves a playful problem-solving.
+but still, with my average background in maths, which has been left untouched since high school, I definitely needed some backup.
+Not having spoken to my brother Giannis for a while, i decided to ask for his help and collaboratively solve this problem.
+The following result had a lot of his input, as he is a nerdy high tech engineer who loves a playful problem-solving.

 <img src="../croissant.png" alt="drawing" width="600" />